TandonDevOps/IndraABM/tutorial/script.md

 Move if ratio < tolerance, stay put otherwise.

 # Steps to transform basic.py into segregation.py
-**Step 1: Manage your group agent setting like agent names, agent numbers, and agent actions**
+**Step 1: Manage your group agent settings like agent names, agent numbers**

 Involved files: [YOUR_MODEL].props.json, [YOUR_MODEL].py